yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-15. Which practice should you implement for backups?
+15. Which practice should you implement for backups?</br>
 a.
-Keep a backup device physically connected to the host computer 100% of the time.
+Keep a backup device physically connected to the host computer 100% of the time.</br>
 b.
-Encrypt the backup data for an extra layer of protection.
+Encrypt the backup data for an extra layer of protection. </br>
 c.
-Always back up your data in the cloud.
+Always back up your data in the cloud.</br>
 d.
 Use multiple backup vendors for redundancy.
 <details>
 <summary markdown="span">Answer :</summary>